Baaaaam/FCCI/LEXICON.md

 	decay or not
 	depletion or not

+## Output

+An output is composed by raw data calculated by the model according to input and hypothesis of the scenario.

 ## Design of experiment

 Design Of Experiment is the range of variation for Input variables and parameters

-## Output

-An output is composed by raw data calculated by the model according to input and hypothesis of the scenario.

-## Modelisation Parameter

-A modelisation parameter is an input data that should be set for running the model, but that is

 ## Metric